NiceLionel/Quadrotor-Simultaneous-Localization-Planning-and-Control/README.md

 2. ***Setup***:
 Navigate to the project directory and install the necessary packages:

-cd Quadrotor-Simultaneous-Localization-Planning-and-Control
+'''cd Quadrotor-Simultaneous-Localization-Planning-and-Control'''
-python setup.py install
+'''python setup.py install'''

 4. ***Run the Simulation***:
 Launch the simulation and observe the quadcopter in action: